 Health has a negative impact on economic development.
 WHO emphasizes that better health makes an important contribution to economic progress, as healthy populations live longer, are more productive, and save more.
 If the government will invest in quality health-care, the country’s economy will benefit the most.
 By employing nurses in schools, communities, and other sectors, our country can further improve health promotion and advocacy.

 3. To promote accessible primary health care

 By expanding the scope of nursing practice, our country will be able to achieve accessible primary health care: in every barangay, in every workplace, and even in our schools.
-The nursing law will also provide scholarships and free training to nurses who want to broaden their nursing career.
+The nursing law will also provide scholarships and free training to nurses who want to broaden their nursing careers.

-This law will protect the nurses from contractual, job offer, paid training, and volunteer nurses.
+This law will protect the nurses from a contractual, job offer, paid training, and volunteer nurses.
 This will also defend the nurses from understaffing.
-According to a paper released by UCLA School of Public Health, patient’s mortality risk rises when nurses are understaffed.
+According to a paper released by UCLA School of Public Health, a patient’s mortality risk rises when nurses are understaffed.
 Carayon & Gurses (2008) also supports that a heavy nursing workload adversely affects patient safety.